Rest to rise

-6 Forms of Rest for High-Impact Work
+6 Forms of Rest that Reduce Decision Fatigue

-Decision fatigue does not arrive dramatically.
-It builds through unfinished tasks, stored tension, and the steady pressure of being relied upon.
 The prefrontal cortex, responsible for careful thinking and impulse control, tires with repeated use.
 When it is overextended, patience shortens and clarity narrows.

 Discover 6 Forms of Rest That Reduce Decision Fatigue Before It Builds, and How to Build Them Into Your Day

-Inside this FREE guide, you will learn:
+Inside this FREE Rest to Rise guide, you will learn:

 • How brief regulated breathing lowers stress activation before key meetings